xutianyi01/Tianyi-Xu/index.md

 Splunk, (USA)\
 Machine Learning Applied Scientist Intern\
-TexttoSPL: Developed an LLM generator and evaluator for Chain of Thought (COT) using Llama3 70B and GPT-4, and employed COT to enhance our current fine-tuned LLM for converting questions to SPL query.
+Reasoning Fine-tuning for TexttoSPL: Developed an LLM generator and evaluator for Chain of Thought (COT) using Llama3 70B and GPT-4, and employed COT to enhance our current fine-tuned LLM for converting questions to SPL query.

 MultiPlan, (USA)\